 Why are many cases of sexual harassment unreported?

 Mostly women in India are taught to ignore the sexual harassers.
 In India, the practicality still remains in keeping quiet and moving on unless and until it becomes a hazard for you to ignore it anymore.
 Also a complaint against sexual harasser leads to inquisitive and sexist questions by the police and judgment by the society.
 Most of the time, even if you take the pains to actually go through the entire process, unless the evidence is so damning that the courts cannot ignore it, the accused is let free.
+The police machinery and the courts have failed many women wanting justice.
+What is needed is change, taken to instill respect and fear of the law among these criminals.

 How to fight sexual harassment?

 There are many legal provisions under Indian law to help a victim fight against sexual harassment.
 Depending on the nature of the harassment, the following are the legal provisions regarding harassment and assault.
-Some of these provisions are available by both men and women, while some are made to specifically protect the interests of women.
+Some of these provisions are available to both men and women, while some are made to specifically protect the interests of women.

 If the harassment or assault has occurred at a public place or at home